 Like most things related to Human Resources, being proactive is always the best policy.
-Employers know that the U.S Department of Labor (DOL) can perform an audit at any time.
+Ohio employers know that the U.S Department of Labor (DOL) can perform an audit at any time.
 Sometimes these audits are triggered by an employee complaint, but they can also occur in targeted low-wage industries such as agriculture, restaurants, garment manufacturing, guard services, day-care centers and hospitality to screen wage and hour violations.
 It is crucial for employers to understand the audit process so they can be prepared to handle the situation if it occurs.
 Below is a basic guide to help employers know what to expect in the event they are audited.

 The DOL does not provide advance notice of an audit.
 If the DOL shows up to do one, employers may ask for time to gather their records.
 The amount of time granted to do so is at the discretion of the auditor.